Breastfeeding

 The Advanced Course in Clinical Lactation

-These trainings allow staff to gain skills, feel more confident helping our breastfeeding clients and improve our breastfeeding outcomes around the state.
+These trainings, provided by Lactation Education Consultants (LEC), allow staff to gain advanced lactation skills, feel more confident helping breastfeeding clients, and improve breastfeeding outcomes around the state.

 Breastfeeding Talk